Internet-of-People/iop-location-based-network/README.md

     iop-locnetd --help

 There are some optional arguments and also mandatory arguments that you have to specify.
-For configuration options you can use either the command line (assuming GPS location for Budapest)
+For configuration options you can use either the command line (assuming GPS location of Budapest)

     iop-locnetd --nodeid YourNodeIdHere \
                 --host your.external.host.address \